-From the Control Panel, click on Import (refer to Figure 2-6).
-A dialog box appears (shown in Figure 2-6). giving you the option to change drives and choose from a variety of common formats.
+From the Control Panel, click on Import.
+A dialog box appears. giving you the option to change drives and choose from a variety of common formats.

 Once you find the design you want click on the filename and then click on OK, or double-click on the filename and the design will be loaded into the Design Queue.